Westkin Associates

 How Westkin approaches unmarried partner visa cases

 Unmarried partner applications reward preparation and punish shortcuts.
-The cases that often need a lawyer most are the ones where the couple cannot rely on a clean two-year history of living together.
+The cases that often need a lawyer most are the ones where the couple cannot rely on a simple history of living together at the same address.

 This can include:

-• carefully drafted witness statements from both partners;
+• helping with witness statements from both partners;

-• checking the financial, accommodation, English language and suitability evidence before submission.
+• reviewing financial, accommodation, English language and suitability evidence;

 WHY WESTKIN